 F.2.1 Proposals to apply the fast-track procedure may be made as follows.

-F.2.1.1 Any P-member or category A liaison organization of a concerned technical committee may propose that an existing standard from any source be submitted for vote as an enquiry draft.
+F.2.1.1 Any P-member or category A liaison organization of a concerned technical committee or subcommittee may propose that an existing standard from any source be submitted for vote as an enquiry draft.
 The proposer shall obtain the agreement of the originating organization before making a proposal.
 The criteria for proposing an existing standard for the fast-track procedure are a matter for each proposer to decide.

 F.2.1.2 An international standardizing body recognized by the ISO or IEC council board may propose that a standard developed by that body be submitted for vote as a final draft International Standard.